Jewish copper plates of Cochin: Scholarly dating

+Some recent findings slightly modifies the initial year of Bhaskara Ravi (from 962/63 CE to 959/60 CE).

+Political context

-The decree of the plates by the Chera ruler of Kerala needs to be taken in the context of the expanding Chola Empire (and the constant threat of invasion from them).
-The Cochin Jewish community likely were already supporting the Chera state and once the Chola attacks on Kerala began in c.
-998–999 CE, these plates and rights granted therein are "quite possibly" the reward for the financial or military assistance and support from the Jewish leader to the Chera king.
+The decree of the plates by the Chera ruler of Kerala can be taken in the context of the expansion of the neighboring Chola Empire (and the possible constant threats, including that of military action, from them).
+The Cochin Jewish community likely were already supporting the Chera state and once the Chola attacks on Kerala began (in the late 10th century CE), these plates and rights granted therein are "quite possibly" the reward for the financial or military assistance and support from the Jewish leader to the Chera king at Kodungallur.

 Legacy

 The grant is or was cherished by both "Black Jews" and the "White Jews" (the Spanish Jews) of Cochin as a historical document and their "original" settlement deed.